Bert Sweetman P.E., Ph.D.

-Bert Sweetman, PE, Ph.D., is an Associate Professor in the Department of Maritime Systems Engineering in Galveston, and is an Associate Professor in Civil Structural Engineering in College Station.
+Bert Sweetman, PE, Ph.D., is the MASE/MARE Interim Department Head and an Associate Professor in the Department of Maritime Systems Engineering in Galveston, as well as an Associate Professor in Civil Engineering in College Station.
 He joined TAMUG in January 2003.
 He holds a Ph.D. from Stanford University in Civil Structural Engineering, a Master of Engineering from Texas A&M in Ocean Engineering and a Bachelor of Science in Engineering from the University of Michigan in Naval Architecture and Marine Engineering.
 Professor Sweetman is a licensed Professional Engineer in Texas, with ten years of engineering experience in Mobil Oil’s central engineering division.
 His industry experience ranges from long-term research to management of design and construction projects.

 Industrial research initiatives included development and evaluation of novel floating production concepts (including spars, FPSO’s and TLP’s), station-keeping methodologies, and development of software tools for engineering applications.
 Project management responsibilities included schedule and cost estimating for very large offshore projects and included direct responsibility for construction of an office building and for construction of the marine parts of a floating production and storage vessel.
 He holds patents on fairings for marine risers, a novel floating barge-platform and its method of assembly, and served on the American Petroleum Institute’s committee to develop the API guidelines for floating production.